 The gravity of these offenses demands deterrence.
 This was not a protest.
 See United States v.
 Paul Hodgkins, 21-cr-188-RDM, Tr. at 46 ("I don't think that any plausible argument can be made defending what happened in the Capitol on January 6th as the exercise of First Amendment rights.")(statement of Judge Moss).
-As shown above, after the riot, one of Hargis-Getsinger's friends commended her and said that she wished that she was there.
 It is important to convey to future potential rioters-especially those who intend to improperly influence the democratic process-that their actions will have consequences.
 There is possibly no greater factor that this Court must consider.